-- Special power of attorney or relative with guardianship can enroll a child. - LEA shall not charge local tuition when a transitioning military child resides in a jurisdiction other than that of the custodial parent. - Transitioning military children may continue to attend the school in which they were enrolled. - Transitioning military children shall have the opportunity to participate in extracurricular activities, if qualified, regardless of application deadlines.
+- Special power of attorney or relative with guardianship can enroll a child. - LEA shall not charge local tuition when a military child resides in a jurisdiction other than that of the custodial parent due to the custodial parent's deployment. - Military children may continue to attend the school in which they were enrolled while the custodial parent is deployed. - Inbound military children shall have the opportunity to participate in extracurricular activities, if qualified,

 "Every man and woman that serves this country in the armed forces is undoubtedly strong, brave and heroic; however, the family members, specifically the children of these heroes are just as strong and are forced to fight a war of their own; one that comes from inside.
 I know that when my dad leaves I struggle with him not being by me and keeping me safe.
-I count the days and hours, write postcards but the war inside me does not end, I am a military child, I am a soldier" -Nevin
+I count the days and hours, write postcards but the war inside me does not end.
+I am a military child, I am a soldier" - Nevin